contractautomataproject/tictactoe/README.md

 The composition of these 9+1 automata is firstly computed.
-In the composition, the requests of `turns` are all matched by the offers of one of the other automata in the composition, so that all transitions in the compositions are matches between an offer and a request.
+In the composition, the requests of `turns` are all matched by the offers of one of the other automata in the composition, so that all transitions in the composition are matches between an offer and a request.
 After that, depending on which player is selected, the composed automaton is slightly modified before starting the synthesis.
-The moves of the opponent are turned to uncontrollable, transitions outgoing winning states are removed (for both players), and only the configurations where the player wins or ties are marked as final.
+The moves of the opponent are turned to uncontrollable, transitions outgoing winning states are removed (for both players), and only the configurations where the selected player wins or ties are marked as final.

 The synthesised controller/strategy will guarantee the maximal behaviour where a final state is reachable, forbidden states are never traversed, and uncontrollable transitions are never blocked.